Government Accountability Office investigations of the Department of Defense: Threats to GAO independence

 Scholars believe, however, that the GAO's authority could be undermined in the wake of a landmark case, Walker vs. Cheney.
 This Federal lawsuit pertained to a GAO investigation into the Bush Administration's Energy Task Force.
-Vice President Richard Cheney refused to disclose which individuals and groups met with the Task Force, prompting Walker to sue for the information in Federal court.
+Vice President Dick Cheney refused to disclose which individuals and groups met with the Task Force, prompting Walker to sue for the information in Federal court.
 In December 2002, the court ruled for Cheney.

 Congressional pressure persuaded Walker to abandon appeals.
 Having vowed to "go to the mat," he originally planned to pursue the case further.
 But the Center for Effective Government reported that, "Sen. Ted Stevens (R-AK), chairman of the Appropriations Committee, met with GAO Comptroller General David Walker earlier in [2003], and sources have reported that sharp cuts in the GAO $440 million budget were threatened if the lawsuit was pursued further.

 The GAO was designed to be independent, and Walker cites several factors insulating his agency from political pressure.
 In a Roll Call op-ed, he remarks, "To begin with, our location in the legislative branch gives us some distance from the executive branches we audit and oversee.
 Moreover, the head of GAO serves a 15-year term, which gives the agency a continuity of leadership that is rare in the federal government.
 GAO's independence is further safeguarded by the fact that its workforce consists of career civil servants hired on the basis of their knowledge, skill, and ability."